Seanba/SuperTiled2Unity/docs/manual/sorting.rst

 .. csv-table::

    "Stacked", "Default sorting.
-Mathces the rendering order of layers and objects in Tiled."
+Matches the rendering order of layers and objects in Tiled."
    "Custom Sort Axis", "Sorting is performed with the help of a Custom Sort Axis (a setting in Unity)."

 :code:`Stacked` is a good default for side-scroller games where players and other game objects do not move about the map in ways that change their rendering order.